 - Family conflict.

 Then, if repeated use continues, a person may develop significant physiological dependence, which is characterized (among other signs) by withdrawal symptoms when they stop using.
-When unpleasant withdrawal symptoms surface—depression and extreme fatigue, for instance—the person takes the drug again to “feel normal” and places themselves at a greater risk for adverse effects, particularly if they take an extra-large dose in hope of eliminating their symptoms that are making them feel so miserable 1.
+When unpleasant withdrawal symptoms surface—depression and extreme fatigue, for instance—the person takes the drug again to “feel normal” and places themselves at a greater risk for adverse effects, particularly if they take an extra-large dose in hope of eliminating the symptoms that are making them feel so miserable.1

-The danger for overdose is also greater after a time of abstinence because their body’s tolerance for Vyvanse began to return to its pre-use levels.
-So when the person resumes using the drug at the same amount they did when their tolerance was high, the body can no longer handle it like it used to, and overdose often results.
+The danger for overdose is also greater after a time of abstinence because a person’s body’s tolerance for Vyvanse has begun to return to its pre-use levels.
+So, when a person resumes using a drug at the same amount they did when their tolerance was high, their body can no longer handle it like it used to, and overdose often results.

 Many people also engage in polysubstance abuse, abusing other drugs along with Vyvanse.
 Any time a person does this, their risk of overdose rises substantially due to the combined effects of the drugs taken together.
-Though there is little information on the specific combination of Vyvanse and other drugs, people often use other drugs with stimulants to enhance their high, and any polysubstance abuse increases the risk of experiencing adverse side effects 5.
+Though there is little information on the specific combination of Vyvanse and other drugs, people often use other drugs with stimulants to enhance their highs, and any polysubstance abuse increases the risk of experiencing adverse side effects.5

 What to Do If You Overdose on Vyvanse

 An overdose is a serious situation with potentially deadly consequences.
-If you or a loved one experiences signs or symptoms of a Vyvanse overdose, seek emergency medical treatment immediately—do not assume that the symptoms will go away and call 911.
+If you or a loved one experiences signs and symptoms of Vyvanse overdose, seek emergency medical treatment immediately—do not assume that the symptoms will go away and make sure to call 911.
 Accidental overdoses are often a sign that a person has a serious problem with Vyvanse addiction, so after the medical crisis has passed, getting assessed for a substance use disorder is wise.

 Preventing Vyvanse Overdose

-If you or your loved one exhibit the symptoms of Vyvanse addiction, seek a treatment consultation now to confirm a diagnosis and perhaps spare yourself a Vyvanse overdose.
-Many treatment centers can help treat a Vyvanse addiction, from inpatient treatment in which you have 24/7 supervision, to outpatient treatment in which you live at home and attend therapy and groups during the day or evenings.
+If you or your loved one exhibits the symptoms of Vyvanse addiction, seek a treatment consultation now to confirm a diagnosis and perhaps spare yourself a Vyvanse overdose.
+Many treatment centers can help treat Vyvanse addiction, from inpatient treatment programs in which you have 24/7 supervision to outpatient treatment settings in which you live at home and attend therapy and support groups during the day or evenings.

-A treatment professional can help you determine your need for inpatient treatment, which depends on many factors, such as the presence of polysubstance abuse, underlying health issues, co-occurring psychiatric disorders, and the severity of your addiction to Vyvanse.
+A treatment professional can help you determine your need for inpatient treatment, which depends on many factors, such as the presence of polysubstance abuse, underlying health issues, dual diagnosis or co-occurring psychiatric disorders, and the severity of your addiction to Vyvanse.

 Many different therapeutic approaches exist for treating addiction.
 The most common ones include: